NethermindEth/starknet-staking-v2/README.md

 ./build/validator --config <path_to_config_file>
 ```

-The config file is `.json` which specifies two types `provider` and `signer`.
-For the `provider`, it requires an *http* and *websocket* endpoints to a starknet node that supports rpc version `0.8.0` or higher.
+The config file is `.json` which specifies two main fields `provider` and `signer`.
+For the `provider`, it requires an *http* and *websocket* endpoints to a starknet node that supports rpc version `0.8.1` or higher.
 Those endpoints are used to listen information from the network.

-For the `signer`, you need to specify the `operationalAddress` and a signing method.
+For the `signer`, you need to specify the *operational address* and a signing method.
-The signing method can be either internal to the tool or asked externally, based on if you private a `privateKey` or an external `url`:
+The signing method can be either internal to the tool or asked externally, based on if you provide a *private key* or an external *url*:
-1. By provding a `privateKey` the program will sign the transactions internally.
+1. By provding a *private key* the program will sign the transactions internally.
-2. By providing a `url` to program from which the validator will ask for signatures, see exactly how [here](#external-signer).
+2. By providing an external *url* to program from which the validator will ask for signatures, see exactly how [here](#external-signer).
-3. If both are provider, the validator will use the remote signer over the internal one.
+3. If both are provided, the validator will use the remote signer over the internal one.

 A full configuration file looks like this: